Dev-Khant/Analyze-Github-Code/README.md

 1. Clone the repository and install the necessary dependencies using `pip`.
 2. Run the Flask backend server to handle API requests.
 3. Install the Chrome extension by enabling developer mode and loading the unpacked extension.
+4. After enabling extension for first time it will ask for OpenAI key so grab and paste your key.
+5. Go to the desired Repository and press the button to get its summary.

 ## 🎯 Future Enhancements: